phstc/uploader_rails/README.md

 I used socket.io to emit the upload progress to the client, it has lot of fallbacks, making it fully compatible most used browsers.

 Motivated by this project I created the [node-upload-progress](http://github.com/phstc/node-upload-progress) module to handle upload and progress.
+This module does not depends on socket.io, it uses a similar mechanism to [Nginx Upload Progress Module](http://wiki.nginx.org/HttpUploadProgressModule).

 ##Uploader client Rails